hasura/ndc-spec/specification/src/specification/schema/object-types.md

 An object type consists of a name and a collection of named fields.
 Each field is defined by its [type](../types.md), and any [arguments](../queries/arguments.md).

-_Note_: field arguments are only used in a query context, and ignored when an object type is used in other contexts (such as the input type of a _procedure_).
+_Note_: field arguments are only used in a query context.
+Objects with field arguments cannot be used as input types, and fields with arguments cannot be used to define [column mappings](../queries/relationships.md#column-mappings), or in [nested field references](../queries/filtering.md#referencing-nested-fields-within-columns).

 To define an object type, add an [`ObjectType` ](../../reference/types.md#objecttype) to the `object_types` field of the schema response.